Hyainailouros: Paleoecology

 Hyainailouros sulzeri was found in Europe and some parts of Africa, from 18 to 15 Ma. ^{Including supplementary materials} Within Grand Morier of Miocene France, H. sulzeri coexisted with mammalian predators such as the hyena Protictitherium gaillardi, felids such as Miopanthera lorteti and Styriofelis, amphicyonids such as Agnotherium grivense, Amphicyon giganteus, Pseudarctos bavaricus, and Pseudocyon sansaniensis, the mustelid Trocharion albanense, and early ursid Hemicyon sansaniensis.
 Herbivores present in this locality include proboscideans such as the gomphothere Gomphotherium angustidens, deinothere Prodeinotherium bavaricum, and mammutid Zygolophodon turicensis, an ochotonid, extinct beavers Anchitheriomys and Steneofiber depereti, the early horse Anchitherium aurelianense, the chalicothere Anisodon grande, and rhinoceroses such as Lartetotherium sansaniense, as well aceratheriinaes Brachypotherium brachypus, Plesiaceratherium lumiarense, and Prosantorhinus.
 Due to its rarity, H. sulzeri probably wasn’t serious competitor towards Amphicyon in Europe.

-Within Arrisdrift, Namibia, H. sulzeri coexisted with carnivorans such as the felid Diamantofelis, amphicyonids such as Amphicyon giganteus and Namibiocyon ginsburgi, and viverrids such as Orangictis gariepensis and Africanictis.
+The locality of Arrisdrift likely represents a side channel of the Proto-Orange River, which was only occasionally filled with flowing water, perhaps when the river overflowed during the rainy season.
+The rest of the time it was a shallow pool.
+The presence of 'Crocodylus' gariepensis and giant tortoises indicate a more tropical climate than found in the area today.
+The habitat was likely a bushy, rather wooded savanna, with a gallery-forest along the river.
+Within this locality, H. sulzeri coexisted with carnivorans such as the felid Diamantofelis, amphicyonids such as Amphicyon giganteus and Namibiocyon ginsburgi, and viverrids such as Orangictis gariepensis and Africanictis.
 Contemporary herbivores include proboscideans such as the deinothere Prodeinotherium hobleyi, amebelodont Afromastodon, and the gomphothere Gomphotherium, the hyracoid Prohyrax hendeyi, the bovid Homoiodorcas, the tragulid Dorcatherium pigotti, and the rhino Diceros.
 Other faunas found within Arrisdrift include reptiles such as the crocodilian Crocodylus gariepensis, tortoises such as Namibchersus namaquensis and Mesochersus orangeus, the boid Central African rock python, and monitor lizards.
 Birds present in this locality include accipitrids and struthionid.
+Carbon isotopic analysis found that within the Kiahera Formation, Hyainailouros foraged in forested/wooded environments.

-H. bugtiensis was found in the Siwalik Hills and lived from 19 to 11.4 Ma.
+H. bugtiensis was found in the Siwalik Hills, from 22 to 18.5 Ma.
 Within the Bugti Hills of Pakistan, Hyainailouros coexisted with proboscideans such as the mammutid Zygolophodon metachinjiensis, the deinothere Prodeinotherium pentapotamiae, the choerolophodontid Choerolophodon corrugatus, and gomphotheres such as Gomphotherium and Protanancus chinjiensis, the giraffid Progiraffa, and rhinoceroses such as Brachypotherium, Hoploaceratherium, Dicerorhinus, and Aprotodon fatehjangense.
 Contemporary predators included the amphicyonid Amphicyon and Crocodylus.